KyleGobel/FFTsv/README.md

 FFTsv
 =====

-Fast Functional (mostly) TSV Serializer
+Fast Functional (mostly functional (as in pure functions, no side-effects)) TSV Serializer

 All contained in one file..contains my attempt at making a fast tsv serializer.